 Will I be able to go back to working at a salon or any other option if I want to?

 That's the upside of freelancing.
 It gives you a taste of running your own salon & being your own boss without heavy investment.
-As a freelancer, you don't have to invest in a place, advertisement, staff, etc. all this saves a lot of costs.
+As a freelancer, you don't have to invest in a place, advertisement, staff, etc.; this saves many costs.
 The only investment you need to make is in your tools & yourself.

 As a freelancer, you have multiple options to consider.
 You can also create a niche in a particular category.
 One can choose from working for bridals & at weddings.
 You can choose to work at a film production for the actors.
 Another option is for models at events, shoots, ads, and photography sessions.
 Or the most versatile one is to be open to any & every kind of client base.